-There is a variety of eCommerce platforms available to you that all contain specific features to help you create the store you want.
-At Moltin, we understand there are many factors to consider when making your decision - like how to know when you’ve outgrown your eCommerce platform, which platforms achieve the best performance, and what to consider when migrating to a new solution.
-In making your important eCommerce platform decision, that may make or break your eCommerce revenue, one of the questions we get asked about the most is “What is the price break down across all major platforms?”.
+There are a variety of eCommerce platforms available to you that all contain specific features to help you create the store you want.
+At Elastic Path, we understand there are many factors to consider when making your decision - like how to know when you’ve outgrown your eCommerce platform, which platforms achieve the best performance, and what to consider when migrating to a new solution.
+In making your important eCommerce platform decision, that may make or break your eCommerce revenue, one of the questions we get asked the most is “What is the price break down across all major platforms?”.
 It is only fair that you understand the total cost of ownership (TCO), so we created this post to help you compare and contrast various vendors from a TCO point-of-view.

-This post should help you get a better understanding of what your eCommerce website is costing you, if you are a Magento, BigCommerce, Commercetools or Moltin customer.
+This post should help you get a better understanding of what your eCommerce website is costing you, if you are a Magento, BigCommerce, Commercetools or Elastic Path customer.
 We specifically want to focus on your total cost of ownership, rather than just address the price of each platform, because there is a variety of additional costs associated with any eCommerce solution that you may not have considered.

 TCO factor #1: understanding “upfront” pricing